Shop

 The mountain theme runs through Outer Range like a river at every turn.
 “I always think, ‘What would a mountain man say?’”
 Emily shared, pointing to Outer Range’s motto, “Leave the Life Below,” as the prime example.

 Those four little words that have built the brewery’s foundation came from one of Emily’s favorite movies, Jeremiah Johnson.
 “It’s Robert Redford in his prime,” said Emily.
-As the film opens the narrator explains Robert Redford’s eponymous character has chosen to leave the life below for the outdoor life in the mountains.
+As the film opens, the narrator explains that Robert Redford’s eponymous character has chosen to leave the life below for the outdoor life in the mountains.
 “He gave up his comfortable city life to come embrace the mountain culture,” said Emily.

 Similarly, Emily and Lee chose to leave behind urbanity to live their dream.
-But, like a Colorado winter, the journey to open Outer Range has been long and at times harsh, but ultimately, beautiful.
+But, like a Colorado winter, the journey to open Outer Range has been long and at times harsh, but ultimately beautiful.

 Bars of Belgium, Mountains of Colorado